 Before I go, what's this all about?
 I read the latest (most likely the last) post before I'd read anything else, so I don't know if it's real or a project or what.
 Seems anonymous commenting on that blog was cancelled after the last post was made.
 It looks very fake, full of angsty teen cliches but seems to be true, though I can't find a news source I recognise.

-Paul Clarke's weblog - I live in Hythe, Kent.
+Paul Clarke's weblog - I live in A small town, Kent.
 Married to Clare + father to two, I'm a full-stack web developr, + I do js / nodejs, some ruby, other languages ect ect.
 I like pubs, parkrun, eating, home-automation + other diy stuff, history, tree stuff, TV, squirrels, pirates, lego, and TIME TRAVEL.